AyrA/ImgurTitleEditor/README.md

 Using the `[<<]` and `[>>]` buttons will save your changes (if any) and advance to the next/previous image.
-Once you do this, the form will remember this action, and until you close it, the text box hotkeys mentioned will perform this action too rather than closing the form.
+Once you do this, the form will remember this action, and until you close it, the text box hotkeys mentioned above will perform this action too rather than closing the form.
 The paging mechanism respects the current filter setup in the main window.

 ## Upload Window